-In warmer climates, you can grow Monstera deliciosa outdoors in a sheltered position.
+In warmer climates, you can also grow outdoors in a sheltered position.
 For a plant with smaller foliage why look for Monstera adansonii.

 - Monstera deliciosa tauerii is a smaller growing form.

-Eventually you will need to provide your Monstera deliciosa with support as it is naturally a climbing plant.
+Eventually you will need to provide this large growing with support as it is naturally a climbing plant.
 If you don’t, it will simply grow across the floor.
 So allow for this when choosing a container and placing you plant in position.

 You will need very good filtered light to grow this plant well.
 It will not stand direct sun, this will quickly cause leaf burn.